open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 conceptually, that any Timeseries created from the Protocol MUST have one originating source of truth.
 In practical terms, this implies the following:

-- All metric data streams produced by OTel SDKs MUST be globally uniquely produced and free from duplicates.
-All metric data streams can be uniquely identified in some way.
+- All metric data streams produced by OTel SDKs SHOULD have globally unique identity at any given point in time. [`Metric` identity is defined above.](#opentelemetry-protocol-data-model-producer-recommendations)
-- Aggregations of metric streams MUST only be written from a single logical source.
+- Aggregations of metric streams MUST only be written from a single logical source at any given point time.
   **Note: This implies aggregated metric streams must reach one destination**.

 In systems, there is the possibility of multiple writers sending data for the